SuperOfficeDocs/contribution/github-fundamentals.md

 ### Branch strategy

-Our main branch is **master**, which the live docs.superoffice.com is built from.
+Our main branch is **main**, which the live docs.superoffice.com is built from.

 We use feature branches to isolate work in progress from the completed work in the main branch.
 Even small fixes and changes should have their own branch.
 This simplifies the review process and creates an accurate history of changes.